ahab-dbworks/RentalWorksWeb/README.md

 - Width needs to be wider so make it 180 or whatever you like

 ### Create Virtual Directories and set Application.config files to dev database
-- run the powershell script set_devemode.ps1
+- run the powershell script set_devemode.ps1.
+If it doesn't work you will need to run the second version of the script from an administrative powershell command prompt or manually do what the script does.

 ## License
 RentalWorksWeb is copyright by Database Works, Inc.  All rights reserved.
 You are not permitted to redistribute this source code or compiled binaries without permission from Database Works.